-- 2.7.
+- 2.6.
+From a national infrastructure point of view, the SELEP area is highly significant.
+In effect, it contains all the UK's infrastructure to the east and southeast of London, including two of London's airports (at Stansted and Southend); major ports including Dover, London Gateway and Tilbury, the Haven Ports and Newhaven; the UK's only rail connection to continental Europe; and an extensive strategic road and rail network.
+It is also in close proximity to a wider range of assets, including Gatwick, Heathrow and the Greater South East's motorway and rail infrastructure. - 2.7.
 This international 'gateway' function is important to the UK as a whole and yields significant benefits to the SELEP area: the transport and logistics sector employs around 100,000 people locally, and the High Speed One domestic rail network in Kent and Medway built on existing investment in the Channel Tunnel Rail Link (and with the potential for further expansion in Kent and East Sussex).
 However, ensuring the resilience of the South East's transport networks is a local and national challenge.
-While SELEP's has made significant investment through its Local Growth Fund programme (based on the priorities set out in the 2014 Strategic Economic Plan), the scale of the challenge is of national significance (including through major schemes such as the Lower Thames Crossing proposed by Government and currently out to consultation). - 2.8.
+While SELEP has made significant investment through its Local Growth Fund programme (based on the priorities set out in the 2014 Strategic Economic Plan), the scale of the challenge is of national significance, including through major schemes such as the Lower Thames Crossing proposed by Government. - 2.8.
 Beyond transport infrastructure, the SELEP area also makes a substantial contribution to UK energy generation, with new nuclear facilities planned at Bradwell and major offshore wind generation capacity in the Thames Estuary, North Sea and English Channel.